silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-06.md

     private static $db = [
         'Date' => 'Date',
         'Teaser' => 'Text',
-        'Author' => 'Varchar',
+        'ArticleAuthor' => 'Varchar',
     ];
 }
 ```

 We've defined a field called `$Date` that will store, appropriately, as a date.
-The `$Teaser` field will be simple text, and the `$Author` field will also be text, but since we know it will contain a short string of characters (a person's name), we could also declare this as a `Varchar`, which by default is limited to 100 characters.
+The `$Teaser` field will be simple text, and the `$ArticleAuthor` field will also be text, but since we know it will contain a short string of characters (a person's name), we could also declare this as a `Varchar`, which by default is limited to 100 characters.

 Since we made changes to the database, let's run `/dev/build` and we should see some green text indicating that new fields were created.